 Bridging computation and medicine

 I develop computational methods to advance personalized medicine and translational research.
-In my current position as a Biomedical Engineering PhD student at Johns Hopkins University, I employ deep learning techniques to automate analysis of cardiac imaging in the lab of Professor Natalia Trayanova.
+In my current position as a Biomedical Engineering PhD candidate at Johns Hopkins University, I perform machine learning analysis and digital app design for the development of implantable and wearable devices for patients with spinal cord injury as a member of the HEPIUS Innovation lab.
+Previously, I employed deep learning techniques to automate analysis of cardiac imaging.
 I graduated in 2019 from MIT with a B.S. in Computer Science and Molecular Biology, where I performed research under the guidance of Professor Hugh Herr in the Biomechatronics Group.
-Additionally, I enjoy developing and implementing curricula to improve the computational, leadership, and entrepreneurship skills of middle school through undergraduate students pursuing community service.
+Additionally, I enjoy developing and implementing curricula to improve the computational, leadership, and entrepreneurial skills of middle school through undergraduate students pursuing community service.

 2019 - Ph.D.
 Biomedical Engineering, Johns Hopkins University

 2015 - 2019 B.S.
 Computer Science and Biology, Massachusetts Institute of Technology

 Feel free to reach out to me!
 My email is habrams6 at jhmi dot edu.